Avunu Valliddaru Ista Paddaru!: Plot

-After a month, Anil accidentally breaks Swathi's porcelain artefact in the room and writes a letter to her apologising for his mistake.
+After a month, Anil accidentally breaks Swathi's porcelain artefact in the room and writes a letter to her, apologising for his mistake.
 Swathi comes across the letter, and learns that someone else has been staying in her room without her knowledge.
-But she takes a liking for Anil's honesty and lets him stay in her house when she is not there.
-Both keep communicating through letters and become good friends, gradually falling in love without seeing each other.
-Anil and Swathi also happen to meet in a restaurant when she accidentally accuses him of stealing her purse.
-They start off as enemies but become good friends without knowing that they are roommates too.
+But she takes a liking to Anil's honesty and lets him stay in her house when she is at work during the day.
+Both keep communicating through letters and become friends, gradually falling in love without seeing each other.
+Anil and Swathi also happen to meet in a restaurant when she wrongly accuses him of stealing her purse.
+They start off as enemies but become friends without realising that they are roommates, too.
 One day, Anil discovers that the friend he has been meeting outside is none other than his own roommate Swathi, but does not reveal this to her, wanting to surprise her at the time of marriage.

-Anand, the brother of Swathi's office manager takes a liking for her, and sends his father to her adopted parents in the village seeking alliance.
+Anand, the brother of Swathi's office manager takes a liking to her, and sends his father to her adopted parents in the village seeking a matrimonial alliance with Swathi.
 Swathi's poor parents express interest, as it would help them to get their two younger daughters married.
 Swathi is in a fix, as she wants to help her father who adopted her and brought her up despite his poverty, but she cannot let go of her love for Anil.
 She expresses her dilemma to Anil as a friend, without any knowledge that it is with him that she is in love actually.
-Anil realises that Swathi's family would benefit from her marriage with Anand.
-He leaves a letter in the room telling her that he is deserting Swathi and going after a rich girl.
+Anil realises that Swathi's family would benefit financially from her marriage to Anand.
+He leaves a letter in the room telling her that he is deserting Swathi and going after a wealthy girl.
 As a friend he comforts Swathi and convinces her to marry Anand.
-However, Swathi learns the truth in the end through Anil's friend and they unite.
+However, Swathi learns the truth in the end through Anil's friend and unites with Anil.

 Cast

-Soundtrack
+Music

-"Sirivennela" sitaramasastry, Sai Sriharsha, Chandra Bose, and Bhaskarbatla Ravikumar wrote the lyrics.
+The music was composed by Chakri.
+It was manufactured and marketed by Supreme Recording.
+The lyricists involved with the movie are: "Sirivennela" sitaramasastry, Sai Sriharsha, Chandra Bose, and Bhaskarbatla Ravikumar; with Sai Sriharsha penning the famous "Ennenno Varnaalu" song, and Sirivennela Sitaramasastry penning the "Naalo Nenu Lene Lenu" song.